bigcode-project/bigcode-evaluation-harness/README.md

 pip install -e ".[ds1000]" # installs all additional dependencies except PyTorch
 # torch==1.12.1 required.
 Download version with relevant GPU support etc., e.g.,
 pip install torch==1.12.1+cu116 --extra-index-url https://download.pytorch.org/whl/cu116

 # to suppress any tensorflow optimization warnings,
 # precede call to "accelerate launch" with "TF_CPP_MIN_LOG_LEVEL=3"

+# if you encounter CUDA OOM error on dataset loading,
+# please open an issue with your hardware and env info.
+# we are working with the authors to resolve this.
 ```
 Also make sure you have `git-lfs` installed and are logged in the Hub
 ```